Head of Suntrap

 Cynthia the corn snake is our friendly resident born in 2005.
 Corn Snakes are found in the corn fields of central and north America.
 They eat the mice that would otherwise eat the corn, so they are quite popular with farmers!

-Our resident fire salamanders are fascinating amphibians which are naturally found under rocks, logs or holes in the forests of Europe and Africa.
+Our resident gentle fire salamanders are fascinating amphibians which are naturally found under rocks, logs or holes in the forests of Europe and Africa.
 They forage at night for invertebrates and our love worms!

 Indian Stick Insects are great at hide and seek as they can use camouflage to hide from predators.
 They live up in the trees in the forests of India, where they eat leaves.
+On a normal day here at Suntrap they like to confuse our visitors and enjoy life hiding and eating.

 The Madagascan hissing cockroach is a friendly and endearing creature.
 Found on the forest floor in the Madagascan island off the East Coast of Africa.
+Have you heard the noise they make?

 Our Tortoise Sasha, is a fairly new addition to the Suntrap pets.
 He loves outdoor adventures on sunny days but isn't old enough to visit schools yet.